 When Girl Scouts become aware of an issue - rather than considering it to be negative or lacking, they view it as an opportunity for change.
 In fact, scouts tend to seek out problems so they can improve the circumstances, making the world a better place.

-Cadettes, Erin Hallquist and Beatrice Raugei, recognized that four of five participants in local chess tournaments happened to be boys.
+Cadettes, Erin Hallquist and Beatrice Raugei, recognized that four out of five participants in local chess tournaments happened to be boys.
 Upon realization of the gender disparity, they decided they needed to step up, take action, and improve female participation in this all-inclusive, non-discriminatory activity.

 Teacher and Regional Board Member of the Washington Elementary Chess Champions, Dawn Johnson, caught wind of the waves these two Girl Scouts were making in their community.
 “It tells you the girls want the opportunity to participate, but are afraid,” she said.
-“And this is a wonderful, safe opportunity for girl to try it for the first time.”
+“And this is a wonderful, safe opportunity for a girl to try it for the first time.”

 Motivated to continue the movement, Erin and Beatrice have decided to hold another tournament next year - in a bigger location.